chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-gitlab-identity.md

 }
 ```

 This section creates a Chainguard Enforce IAM group named `example-group`, as well as a description of the group.
-This will serve as some data for the identity — which will be created by the `actions.tf` file — to access when we test it out later on.
+This will serve as some data for the identity — which will be created by the `gitlab.tf` file — to access when we test it out later on.

 The next section contains these lines, which create a sample policy and apply it to the `example-group` group created in the previous section.